Bacorn42/VRP-Visualization/README.md

 It consists of a simple sidebar with controls used to input data for the calculations and a Leaflet map widget which covers the most of the web app area.
 That part is used to help in providing input data and showing the output.

-All web app JavaScript code is containted in the file `js/main.js`.
+All web app JavaScript code is containted in the file `/js/main.js` and the main HTML file is in `/index.html`.
+Web app CSS data is in the file `/css/styles.css`,

 #### Leaflet
 A local Leaflet instance is used, which enables the app to be used offline,